 - a special assistant to the deputy commanding general, United States Special Operations Command in Washington D.C.
 (August 2012 to June 2013)

-- commanding general of the Combined Forces Special Operations Component Command in Afghanistan, or CFSOCC-A (June 2013 – June 2014)
+- the commanding general of the Combined Forces Special Operations Component Command in Afghanistan, or CFSOCC-A (June 2013 – June 2014)

 - the commanding general of the United States Army Maneuver Center of Excellence at Fort Benning (2014 – 2016)